-In this paper we investigate how consistency can be ensured for continuous distributed interactive media, i.e. distributed media which change their state in reaction to user initiated operations as well as because of the passing of time.
-Existing approaches to reach consistency in discrete distributed interactive media are briefly outlined and it is shown that these fail in the continuous domain.
+In this paper we investigate how consistency can be ensured for replicated continuous interactive media, i.e., replicated media which change their state in reaction to user initiated operations as well as because of the passing of time.
+Typical examples for this media class are networked computer games and distributed VR applications.
+Existing approaches to reach consistency for replicated discrete interactive media are briefly outlined and it is shown that these fail in the continuous domain.
 In order to allow a thorough discussion of the problem, a formal definition of the term consistency in the continuous domain is given.
-Based on this definition we show that an important trade off relationship exists between the responsiveness of the medium and the appearance of short term inconsistencies.
-Currently this trade off is not taken into consideration for consistency in the continuous domain, thereby severely limiting the consistency related fidelity for a large number of applications.
+Based on this definition we show that an important tradeoff relationship exists between the responsiveness of the medium and the appearance of short-term inconsistencies.
+Until now this tradeoff was not taken into consideration for consistency in the continuous domain, thereby severely limiting the consistency related fidelity for a large number of applications.
 We show that for those applications the fidelity can be significantly raised by voluntarily decreasing the responsiveness of the medium.
-This concept is called local lag and it enables the distribution of continuous interactive media which are more vulnerable to short term inconsistencies than e.g. battlefield simulations.
+This concept is called local lag.
+It enables the distribution of continuous interactive media that are more vulnerable to short-term inconsistencies than, e.g., battlefield simulations.
 We prove that the concept of local lag is valid by describing how local lag was successfully used to ensure consistency in a 3D telecooperation application.

+Keywords

-Keywords: Consistency, Continuous Distributed Interactive Media
+Consistency, Replicated Continuous Interactive Media

-1. INTRODUCTION
+INTRODUCTION

-During the past decade the problem of consistency in synchronous CSCW applications (e.g. shared text editors) has been the focus of attention for many research groups.
-Most work in this area has been done on the consistency of discrete distributed interactive media [11], i.e. distributed media which change their state only in response to user initiated operations.
-In the last three to four years, however, a broad variety of applications has evolved which employ continuous distributed interactive media, e.g. networked computer-games, multi user virtual reality, distributed simulations for training and education, as well as CSCW applications for jointly working with active objects.
+During the past decade the problem of consistency in synchronous CSCW applications (e.g., shared text editors) has been the focus of attention for many research groups.
+Most work in this area has been done on the consistency of replicated discrete interactive media [15,3,14], i.e., replicated media which change their state only in response to user initiated operations.
+In the last three to four years, however, a broad variety of applications has evolved which employ replicated continuous interactive media, e.g., networked computer-games, multi-user virtual reality, distributed simulations for training and education, as well as CSCW applications for jointly working with active objects.
 In contrast to discrete media, a continuous medium can change its state not only in response to user initiated operations, but also because of the passing of time.
-For this class of media the issue of consistency is still unexplored to a large extend.
-Only in the area of distributed virtual environments (DVEs) [9] [10][3] have significant efforts been made to tackle the problem of consistency in continuous distributed interactive media.
+For this class of media the issue of consistency is still unexplored to a large extent.
+Only in the area of distributed virtual environments (DVEs) [12,13,5] have significant efforts been made to tackle the problem of consistency in replicated continuous interactive media.

 As we shall show in this paper, the approaches for discrete media are not usable in the continuous domain.
-Moreover, the algorithms used for DVEs focus on optimizing responsiveness at the cost of frequent short term inconsistencies.
-While this might be reasonable for e.g. a battlefield scenario, it provides only mediocre results for other continuous media.
+Moreover, the algorithms used for DVEs focus on optimizing responsiveness at the cost of frequent short-term inconsistencies.
+While this might be reasonable for a battlefield scenario, it provides only mediocre results for other continuous media.
 It is therefore necessary to investigate the issue of consistency in the continuous domain in a more general way than this has been done before.

 In order to get a broader insight into consistency for the continuous domain, it is necessary to establish a common view on what consistency comprises for continuous media.
-Also, restrictions and trade off relationships need to be identified.
+Also, restrictions and tradeoff relationships need to be identified.
 Only after this has been done is it possible to evaluate the approach currently used by most DVEs and propose improvements.
 An essential part of this work is therefore dedicated to the formal specification of a consistency criterion for the continuous domain.